Using the Data

-For supply chain has been operating for a while, the Platform account will have accumulated some useful data about stock movements and numbers.
-Developers can utilize this data directly via the API or visualize it through the reusable widgets available on the EVRYTHNG Dashboard.
+After a supply chain has been operating for a while, the Platform account will have accumulated some useful data about stock movements and numbers.
+Developers can use this data directly through the API or visualize it through the reusable widgets available on the EVRYTHNG Dashboard.
 You can also consider how to limit access to data through the Roles and Permissions APIs.

 The implementation of this part of the API isn't directly explored in detail here due to its level of complexity.
-Read the Roles and Permissions page for more information.
+For more information, read the Roles and Permissions page.

 Import the example dashboard